 - For parents/caregivers that rely on public transportation or walk, an area away from practice should be set aside that allows for social distancing.

 - Schools and organizations should attempt to have extra masks/face coverings available.
 These should be washed after each use if cloth-based.

 Additional situations may arise based on social vulnerabilities.
 Schools and organizations should attempt to think of these situations and develop solutions that continue to practice the key elements of preventing COVID-19 transmission.

-- If an athletic trainer is employed at the organization or school, that is the ideal person to complete this screening.
+- If an athletic trainer is employed at the organization or school, he or she is the ideal person to complete this screening.

 - If no athletic trainer is employed or additional help is needed for screenings, then specific individuals, preferably medically trained, should be assigned to complete the screening.

 - The screening should include the following questions: "Today or in the past 24 hours have you had any of the following symptoms?"-

 - Fever (temperature greater than 100.4 for children and greater than 100 for adults)

 - New or worsening cough